Access to the Trubia Valleys

 💡 Pro Tip: If you use GPS, mark "Entrago (Teverga)" as your destination to reach the highest area if you are going to rent bikes, or "Tuñón (Santo Adriano)" if you want to park at the official start of the trail.

-Public Transport: Pullmans Llaneza
+How to Get There Using Public Transport: Pullmans Llaneza

 The only regular transport company covering the journey through the Trubia Valleys is Pullmans Llaneza.
 Its line directly connects Oviedo with Teverga, making stops in Tuñón, Buyera (to see the bears), and Proaza.